companieshouse/officers-search-consumer/README.md

     * officers-search-consumer
     * search-api-ch-gov-uk
 3. Enable the streaming module using the command `./bin/chs-dev modules enable streaming`
-4. Boot up the services' containers on docker using tilt `tilt up`.
+4. Boot up the services' containers on docker using chs-dev `chs-dev up`.
 5. Messages can be produced to the stream-company-officers using the instructions given in [CHS Kafka API](https://github.com/companieshouse/chs-kafka-api).